bmrf/tron/README.md

 # COMMAND-LINE USE

 Command-line use is fully supported.
-All flags are optional and can be used simultaneously. *
+All switches are optional and can be used simultaneously. *

     tron.bat [-a -asm -c -d -dev -e -er -m -o -p -r -sa -sap -scs -sdb -sd -sdc -sdu -se -sk -sm -sor -spr -ss -str -swo -swu -udl -v -x] | [-h]

-    Optional flags (can be combined):
+    Optional switches (can be combined):

      -a   Automatic mode (no welcome screen or prompts; implies -e)

      -asm Automatically reboot to Safe Mode (must be used with -a, otherwise ignored)

      -c   Config dump (display current config.
-Can be used with other flags to see what WOULD happen, but script will never execute if this flag is used)
+Can be used with other switches to see what WOULD happen, but script will never execute if this switch is used)

      -d   Dry run (run through script without executing any jobs)